 What is a PSA or RMM? (and why they’re not enough)

-If you’ve worked in IT or run an MSP for more than five minutes, chances are you’ve heard the acronyms: PSA and RMM.
+If you've worked in IT or run an MSP for more than five minutes, chances are you’ve heard the acronyms: PSA and RMM.
 You're probably paying for both.
-But what exactly do they do - and more importantly, what do they not do?
+But what exactly do they do in 2026 - and more importantly, what do they not do?

 Let's break it down.